 Each state defines negligent driving somewhat differently, but the term generally means failing to be reasonably careful or doing something that the average person should recognize may cause harm to another.
 Some acts considered negligent are:

 The above actions may also be considered reckless driving, depending on intent or severity of the actions.
 States tend to define reckless driving as the willful disregard for the safety of others or an action likely to cause harm.
 So, going 5 mph over the speed limit on what you thought was an empty road might be looked at differently than driving 25 mph over the posted limit in a school zone.

 In many states, negligent driving is just a traffic violation, but reckless driving is a criminal misdemeanor that could result in jail time.

 Sometimes, things other than a driver's actions cause accidents.
 For example:

 In the above cases, the liable party would depend on who was responsible for preventing the problem.
 If the car wasn't properly maintained, the owner might be responsible.
 If a part were defective, the fault would lie with the manufacturer of that part, and possibly the car's manufacturer as well.
 Government transportation departments are responsible for roads and traffic signals.

 If you are in an accident, stay calm, exchange insurance information and try to write down everything you can remember about the accident to help the investigation later.

-DUI DUI charges Premises liability for personal injuries Personal injury Government liability for public property injuries Types of personal injuries Personal injury and car accidents Reckless driving and personal injury Drunk driving and personal injury Property liability Personal injury accidents Criminal charges Criminal charges for manslaughter Transportation law Tickets for reckless driving Government law
+DUI DUI charges Premises liability for personal injuries Personal injury Government liability for public property injuries Types of personal injuries Car Accidents Reckless driving and personal injury Drunk driving and personal injury Property liability Personal injury accidents Criminal charges Criminal charges for manslaughter Transportation law Tickets for reckless driving Government law

 Sign up to receive a 3-part series of useful information and advice about personal injury law.